baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-western-digital-my-net-n600.md

 for a [Quick Mesh Project (qMp)][09] network.
 The main node needs to be beefy enough so support a web server, network management tools, etc.
 All the other node, much smaller nodes, will be using WRTnode.

+I believe a better altenative to qMp is the [Open-Mesh][45] routing protocols for ad-hoc networks [BATMAN-Adv][46].
+The name stands for “Better Approach To Mobile Ad-hoc Networking“, this is a routing protocol for multi-hop ad-hoc mesh networks.
+BATMAN-Adv is better supported and documented than qMp.
+BATMAN-Adv doesn't claim (and most likely doesn't) to have an easy setup like qMp, but this a small consideration when you see the support behind BATMAN-Adv.
+Also, with this project you'll find tools like `batadv-vis` to visualize your BATMAN-Adv mesh network, `alfred` for flooding the network with data,
+`batctl` is the configuration and debugging tool

 Unfortunately, it is stated repeatedly on the OpenWrt blogs that OpenWrt does **NOT** support, and will never support,